 INTP Cognitive Functions

-In MBTI personality type theory, there are eight cognitive functions, with each function being expressed in either an extroverted or introverted way.
-Out of these eight, each Myers-Briggs Personality Type has four cognitive functions that they’re the most aware of.
+In the personality type theory, there are eight cognitive functions, with each function being expressed in either an extroverted or introverted way.
+Out of these eight, each personality type has four cognitive functions that they’re the most aware of.
 These are arranged in a hierarchy based on how strongly the personality type uses each function.
 The first two cognitive functions are considered dominant, appearing as strengths of the personality type.
 In contrast, the third and fourth cognitive functions are weaker, and they take a long time to develop.

 The INTP function stack looks like this: